 Jesus was born and raised in Tucson, AZ.
 He graduated from Amphitheater High School where he enjoyed being a part of student leadership.
 While serving as president of 2 clubs, he was introduced to the refugee community and was eager to help raise awareness for their well-being.
 Jesus has two certificates in Ministry Leadership through Ministry Resources Institute.
 He has worked alongside several local churches, agencies, and nonprofits to raise awareness for refugees.
 He has also partnered and volunteered with Tucson Refugee Ministry since 2011.

-Rhonda was born in Illinois but has lived in Tucson for 20 years.
+Rhonda was born in Illinois but has lived in Tucson for 22 years.
 She graduated from James E. Rogers College of Law at the U of A in 2017.
-Rhonda has been volunteering for a variety of Tucson ministries for the past two decades, and has been involved with Tucson Refugee Ministries for four years, serving in a variety of ways including being a craft teacher, craft coordinator, and counselor for Kids Kamp for the past 4 years.
-Rhonda serves as Community Outreach Director for Goshen International Church.
+Rhonda has been volunteering for a variety of Tucson ministries for the past two decades, and has been involved with Tucson Refugee Ministries for five years, serving in a variety of ways including being a craft teacher, craft coordinator, and counselor for Kids Kamp for the past 5 years.

 Amy was born and raised in Tucson and is a 5th generation Tucsonan.
 She graduated from Amphitheater High School and attended Pima Community College.
 Amy and her husband of 28 years, Charles, have 2 grown children.
 Even though she is new to the Refugee community, she and her husband have volunteered together over the last 3 decades in many facets around their community.
 She is excited to learn more about our new neighbors from all around the world.